jasonhamilton/hotwing-cli/tutorial.md

 ![Offset Example 2](https://raw.githubusercontent.com/jasonhamilton/hotwing-cli/master/img/tutorial_le_offset_ex_2.png)

-I want 1 degree of washout on the tip, so I need to set the rotation to -1.
+**Rotation** - For this design we need 1 degree of washout on the tip, so I need to set the Rotation Parameter to -1.
 This will angle the tip downward by 1 degree.
-If we want to angle the tip upward, you can us a positive number.
+To angle the tip upward, use a positive number.

-Since the Rotation value is now not 0, the RotationPosition will be used.
-This value is where along the chord (measured from front to back) the foil will be rotated.
+**RotationPosition** - Since the Rotation value is now being used, the RotationPosition will be takend into account.
+This value is the point along the chord (measured from front to back) where the foil will be rotated.
 A value of 0.25 tells HotWing to rotate the foil around a point at 25% of the chord distance.
 Since our chord is 7 inches long, the rotation will occur 1.75 (25%\*7) inches back from the tip of the foil.

-## Define the Panel
+## Panel

 ```cfg
 ...